Agent Architecture / Foundation

 01

 Start with this video's job: This video reviews Freebuff, a free ad-supported terminal AI coding agent built on the Codebuff platform, explaining its install flow, its nine specialized sub-agents, its multi-model routing, and the privacy and country-availability caveats you must check before trusting it with real code.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:19, where the video says: “In this case, the catch is pretty clear.
 Free Buff is free because it shows text ads inside the CLI.
 So, instead of paying for a monthly subscription or buying credits before you can even try it, you...”

 02